mmodzelewski/toggl-cli/README.md

-  stop                  Stop the current time entry status                Print the current time entry recent                Print recent time entries restart               Restart the last time entry switch                Switch to the time entry before the current one projects              List all projects
+  stop                  Stop the current time entry status                Print the current time entry recent                Print recent time entries summary               Print time entries from a given day grouped by description restart               Restart the last time entry switch                Switch to the time entry before the current one projects              List all projects